 where the $\frac{2}{3}$ pre-factor was obtained by fitting a straight line to PDE simulations in the range $0.1\leq\sigma\leq20$ and $0\leq\zeta\leq10$.
 The spiral angular frequency in the simulations was only estimated at parameter values where reasonably large stable spirals could be found.

 To test this conjecture, we computed the angular frequency~$\omega$ by continuation. \Cref{fig:comparison} shows the relation between the angular frequency $\omega$ and system parameters $\sigma$ and $\zeta$.
 Panel~(a) shows this relation in the $(\zeta,\omega)$-plane for $\sigma=1,2, \dots, 10$.
-By inspection, we find that all curves are almost linear with an approximate slope of $\sqrt{3} \, (3+\sigma)^{-1}$ rather than the conjectured $\frac{2}{3} \sqrt{3} \, (3+\sigma)^{-1}$ as postulated in~\cite{postlethwaite2017}.
-This is more evident in panel (b) where we plot the same curves where $\omega$ is rescaled by a factor of $\sqrt{3} \, (3+\sigma)^{-1}$; note that the slopes are all about 1 in this projection.
+By inspection, we find that all curves are almost linear with an approximate slope of $\sqrt{3} \, (3+\sigma)^{-1}$ rather than the conjectured $\frac{2}{3} \sqrt{3} \, (3+\sigma)^{-1}$ as postulated by \citet{postlethwaite2017}.
+This is more evident in panel (b) where we plot the same curves with $\omega$ rescaled by a factor of $\sqrt{3} \, (3+\sigma)^{-1}$; note that the slopes are all about 1 in this projection.

 \Cref{fig:comparison}(c) shows the same curves with $2\omega(3+\sigma)/\sqrt{3}$ plotted against $2\zeta+\sigma$.
-Our continuation results, over a full range of $\sigma$ and $\zeta$ (each between 1 and 10) contradict the conjecture of~\cite{postlethwaite2017}.
-The observations in~\cite{postlethwaite2017} were predominantly based on relatively small values of $\sigma$ and $\zeta$, where large enough stable spirals could be found and their frequencies measured.
-There is a rough agreement for small $\sigma$ and $\zeta$, but the discrepancies for larger values are quite significant; see~\cite[fig.~4]{postlethwaite2017}. \Cref{fig:comparison}(d) demonstrates that the continuation results (black curves) and direct simulations (orange dots) agree extremely well.
+Our continuation results, over a full range of $\sigma$ and $\zeta$ (each between 1 and 10) contradict the conjecture of \citet{postlethwaite2017}.
+The observations of \citet{postlethwaite2017} were predominantly based on relatively small values of $\sigma$ and $\zeta$, where large enough stable spirals could be found and their frequencies measured.
+There is a rough agreement for small $\sigma$ and $\zeta$, but the discrepancies for larger values are quite significant; see~\citep[fig.~4]{postlethwaite2017}. \Cref{fig:comparison}(d) demonstrates that the continuation results (black curves) and direct simulations (orange dots) agree extremely well.

-We find that the angular frequency is better approximated by the linear function While this value is still similar to the imaginary part of the coexistence equilibrium, the difference is not just a factor of~$\frac{2}{3}$.
+We find that the angular frequency is better approximated by the linear function compare with \cref{eq:PR2017}.
+While this value is still similar to the imaginary part of the coexistence equilibrium, the difference is not just a factor of~$\frac{2}{3}$.
 On the other hand, our updated value still indicates linear dependency on $\zeta$ and the slope $\sqrt{3} \, (3+\sigma)^{-1}$ appears to be valid over a large range of values for both $\sigma$ and~$\zeta$.